Optical-field-induced dips and splits in nonlinear spectra of selective reflection from high-density atomic vapor: Introduction

-In high-density atomic gas, where the dipole self-broadening of resonance transitions is much larger than the Doppler width, the thermal motion of atoms can be neglected~\cite{Lewis1980, BoydPRL1991}.
-The self-broadening $\Gamma_0$ in such undisturbed gas of atomic number density $N$ can be evaluated as $\Gamma_0=K N$, where $K\sim10^{-16}$~GHz\,cm$^3$.
-The spectral properties of the high-density atomic gases can be recast in the framework of disordered excitons~\cite{MukamelPRA1994}.
-Static dipole--dipole interactions between atoms can induce a combination of homogeneous and inhomogeneous broadening of atomic transitions.
-Possible many-body effects should also be considered.
-Homogeneous or inhomogeneous character of the line shapes may be tested by applying nonlinear laser spectroscopy methods such as photon echoes or hole burning~\cite{MukamelJCP1991}.
-The theoretical publications~\cite{MukamelPRA1994, MukamelJCP1991} motivated to conduct an experimental research of the nonlinear selective reflection from the high-density atomic vapor~\cite{VASPRL1996}.
-In the experiment with rubidium vapor the probe and pump tunable lasers were used.
+Notably, there must be a threshold density above which the binary collisions become interrupted by third particles.
+Such an event would occur when the average interparticle distance becomes of less or the same order of magnitude as the Weisskopf radius.
+A density $N_\mathrm{W}$, which defined by Weisskopf radius for potassium atomic vapor, was estimated to be $10^{18}$~cm$^{-3}$.
+At densities $N\ge N_\mathrm{W}$, the dipole-dipole interactions are altered.
+The discussed theoretical treatment~\cite{MukamelPRA1994} was performed for much less densities, $N\ll N_\mathrm{W}$.
+Under these conditions the short-range deviations from the dipole-dipole interactions (influence of higher multipoles) were neglected.
+Predicted homogeneous or inhomogeneous character of the spectral profile of atomic transition could be tested by nonlinear laser spectroscopy methods such as photon echoes or hole burning~\cite{MukamelJCP1991}.
+The publications~\cite{MukamelPRA1994, MukamelJCP1991} motivated authors of the Ref.~\cite{VASPRL1996} to perform an experimental study of a nonlinear selective reflection from the dense rubidium atomic vapor.

+In the experiment on rubidium vapor~\cite{VASPRL1996} the probe and pump tunable lasers were used.
 The probe laser frequency was scanned over the $5S_{1/2}-5P_{3/2}$ transition.
 The pump laser frequency was fixed in the far wing of the atomic transition, where the absorption length was much longer than the wavelength.
-The off-resonant optical excitation of rubidium atoms is incoherent due to radiation trapping and interatomic excitation transfer~\cite{HolsteinPRA1947, Biberman1947, VASJQSRT2020}.
-As a result of a comparison of experimental and calculated reflection spectra a linear relation between self-broadening $\Gamma$ and the ground state population $N_\text{g}$~\cite{VASPRL1996} is derived $\Gamma = K N_\text{g}$.
+The off-resonant optical excitation of rubidium atoms was incoherent due to radiation trapping and interatomic excitation transfer~\cite{HolsteinPRA1947, Biberman1947, VASJQSRT2020}.
+As a result of comparison of experimental and calculated reflection spectra a linear relation between self-broadening $\Gamma$ and the ground state population $N_\text{g}$~\cite{VASPRL1996} is derived $\Gamma = K N_\text{g}$.

-The observed excitation dependence is explained by static mechanism of the dipole-dipole interactions in the high-density atomic vapor~\cite{MukamelPRA1994}.
+The observed excitation dependence is explained by the static mechanism of dipole-dipole interactions in the high-density atomic vapor~\cite{MukamelPRA1994}.
 Dipole-dipole interactions appeared only between the ground and excited atoms.
-Subsequent measurements~\cite{VASPRA1999, VASJPhysB2009} confirmed the derived linear relation for self-broadening in incoherently excited potassium and rubidium atomic vapors.
+Subsequent measurements~\cite{VASPRA1999, VASJPhysB2009} confirmed the derived linear relation for self-broadening ($\Gamma = K N_\text{g}$) in incoherently excited potassium and rubidium atomic vapors.